-Score explanation: There is evidence of patient and public engagement within the Primary Care Research Centre and that community members have influence over this research agenda.
+2 Score explanation: There is evidence of patient and public engagement within the Primary Care Research Centre and that community members have influence over this research agenda.
 The Institute for Sustainable Futures partners with different local organisations and focuses on providing sustainable governance and community living.
 However, there is not a process within this institute where community members have influence over the research agenda.
 This is the same as last year.
 2.4.
 Does your institution have a planetary health website that centralises ongoing and past research related to health and the environment?

-- There is an easy-to-use, adequately comprehensive website that centralises various campus resources related to health and the environment including all of the following: upcoming events, leaders in planetary health at your institution, and relevant funding opportunities. - There is a website that attempts to centralise various campus resources related to health and the environment, but it is hard-to-use, not updated, or not adequately comprehensive. - The institution has an Office of Sustainability website that includes some resources related to health and the environment.

-There is no website.
+There is an easy-to-use, adequately comprehensive website that centralises various campus resources related to health and the environment including all of the following: upcoming events, leaders in planetary health at your institution, and relevant funding opportunities.
+(3 points) There is a website that attempts to centralise various campus resources related to health and the environment, but it is hard-to-use, not updated, or not adequately comprehensive.
+(2 points) The institution has an Office of Sustainability website that includes some resources related to health and the environment.
+(1 point) There is no website.
+(0 points) Score Assigned:

 Score explanation: The medical school has a specific webpage on planetary health within research and the curriculum.
 Our university has a main sustainability page which covers the university as a whole as well as having a main page for student and staff sustainability.
 Our SU also has a dedicated page aimed towards student sustainability projects and sustainable volunteering opportunities.
 This is the same as last year.

-2.5.
+3 2.5.
 Has your institution recently hosted a conference or symposium on topics related to planetary health?
-4 Yes, the medical school has hosted at least one conference or symposium on topics related to planetary health in the past year.
-3 Yes, the institution has hosted at least one conference or symposium on topics related to planetary health in the past year.
-2 Yes, the institution has hosted a conference on topics related to planetary health in the past three years.
-1 The institution has not hosted any conferences directly, but they have provided financial support for a local planetary health event.
-O No, the institution has not hosted a conference on topics related to planetary health in the past three years.
+Yes, the institution has hosted at least one conference or symposium on topics related to planetary health in the past year.
+(4 points) Yes, the institution has hosted at least one conference or symposium on topics related to sustainable healthcare/vetcare in the past year.
+(3 points) Yes, the institution has hosted a conference on topics related to planetary health / sustainable healthcare/vetcare in the past three years.
+(2 points) The institution has not hosted any conferences directly, but they have provided financial support for a local planetary health event.
+(1 point) No, the institution has not hosted a conference on topics related to planetary health in the past three years.
+(0 points) Score Assigned:

 Score explanation: Keele University runs an ongoing Great Challenges lecture series where planetary health topics are frequently.
-In the last year, the following events have been run:

-- -Henry Dimbleby The Food System Transition how we can feed ourselves without destroying the planet or our health [October 2023] - -Dr Farah Faizal Small States at the Crossroads Does the Maldives Matter?
-[October 2023] - Professor Mariangela Palladino Migration in the Maghreb, an interdisciplinary approach: MADAR's motley [May 2023]

-In the last three years the following events have run:

-- -Soundscare Interfaces: Toward a transdisciplinary ecoaucoustics for people and planet- Dr Alice Eldridge Dec 2022 - -The role of multilateral development organisations in promoting sustainable and inclusive rural transformation with specific reference to the work of the International Fund for Agricultural Development (IFAD) and its contribution to meeting the Sustainable Development Goals (SDGs) Ashwani Muthoo April 2022 - Can meaningful hope spring from revealing the depth of our climate failure?- Professor Kevin Anderson - 'Is the UK food secure?
-Does it Matter?'
-Professor Tim Lang - 'Tackling Human Infections in the 21 st Century' Professor Janet Hemingway.

-In the last three years, the medical school has:
+In the last year, the following events have been run: • The Food System Transition - how we can feed ourselves without destroying the planet or our health [October 2023] 4 - Small States at the Crossroads Does the Maldives Matter?
+[October 2023] - Migration in the Maghreb, an interdisciplinary approach: MADAR's motley [May 2023] In the last three years the following events have run: - Soundscare Interfaces: Toward a transdisciplinary ecoacoustics for people and planet-[Dec 2022] - The role of multilateral development organisations in promoting sustainable and inclusive rural transformation with specific reference to the work of the International Fund for Agricultural Development (IFAD) and its contribution to meeting the Sustainable Development Goals (SDGs) [April 2022] - Can meaningful hope spring from revealing the depth of our climate failure? - 'Is the UK food secure?
+Does it Matter?' - 'Tackling Human Infections in the 21 st Century' In the last three years, the medical school has: